drkrillo/docs/contributor/architecture/architecture.md

 * **Backend Services** - Centralized services for enhanced functionality
 * **Blockchain** - Ethereum and Polygon for ownership and transactions
 * **Third-party Services** - LiveKit, SendGrid, and other SaaS providers

+{% hint style="info" %}
+**Note**: The interactive architecture diagram from the original documentation has been preserved, but may require adaptation for Gitbook.
+You can view the [Foundation's architectural diagram](https://github.com/decentraland/documentation/blob/main/static/images/contributor/architecture.png) for reference.
+{% endhint %}

 ## High-Level Architecture